 1936 Rations from camp kitchen East Gate

-Group activities included gymnastics and table tennis, knotting and estimating, as well as signalling and tracking.
+Group activities included gymnastics and table tennis, as well as traditional Scouting skills such as knotting, estimating, signalling, and tracking.

-In 1966 they camped at Cargo when the World Cup was on; the locals invited the scouts into their homes to watch the match.
-On Sunday the group went to the village church and the locals were so pleased the church was so full they bought ice creams for all the boys.
+In 1966, the group camped at Cargo during the World Cup.
+The local residents invited the Scouts into their homes to watch the match.
+On Sunday, the group attended the village church, and the congregation was so pleased to see the church full that they bought ice creams for all the boys.

 Herrington Scouts